pippinbarr/cart253/topics/data/thinking-with-data.md

 }
 ```

-This works and is a reasonable way to start even!
+This works and is a reasonable way to started even!
 We get to see the visual layout, make tweaks, etc.

 *But*, it's very rigid.
 It's annoying to change anything.
 Note, for example, how all the platforms have the same dimensions, so if we change one we'll have to change them all.